 Growing up in a small New Zealand town in the heart of the King Country, Justine’s childhood revolved around school, ponies and sport.
-With a career immersed in the dairy industry, Justine has lived right across the country and is now settled in Te Awamutu – not far off the beaten track from where she grew up.
+With a career immersed in the dairy industry, Justine has lived right across the country and is now settled in Te Awamutu, not far off the beaten track from where she grew up.
 A proud dairy business woman, she has a wide range of experience under her belt in consulting, business management, farm purchases, equity partnerships, property development and leading multi-farm businesses.
-With a passion for bringing teams of people together from remote rural locations, she learnt through tragedy the power of putting one foot in front of the other, believing you can work it out as you and go and the value in surrounding yourself in great people.
-Justine is happiest when she’s tackling a business challenge and spending quality time with her horses and other half, Hamish.
+With a passion for bringing teams of people together from all over rural and remote New Zealand, she’s learnt through tragedy the power of putting one foot in front of the other, in giving yourself permission to work it out as you go, and in the value in surrounding yourself with great people.
+Justine is happiest when she’s tackling a business challenge and is spending quality time with her horses and her partner, Hamish.

-When asked what concerned Justine about the health and safety of those in rural industries and communities, she stressed the fact that we underestimate the risks associated with long physical hours working in isolation, and changing environments.
-Justine said that challenging business owners and team leaders to establish a maximum number of working hours or days in a row will go a long way towards promoting a safer, healthier and more productive work culture.
-Justine also emphasised that taking the time to train, teach and help a new worker could be the difference between them hurting themselves, or someone else.
-A self-described stickler for wearing seat belts, Justine vehemently believes that ‘making it click’ is one of our biggest life-savers.
+When asked what concerned Justine about the health and safety of those in rural industries and communities, she highlighted the fact that as an industry, we have a tendency to underestimate the risks associated with long, physical hours working in isolation and in ever-changing work environments.
+Justine said that challenging business owners to establish a maximum number of working hours or days in a row will go a long way towards promoting a safer, healthier and more productive work culture.
+Justine also emphasised that taking the time to train, teach and help a new worker could be the difference between them hurting themselves or someone else.
+A self-described stickler for wearing seat belts, Justine believes that ‘making it click’ is one of our biggest life-savers.

 How would you describe yourself in three words?